serge-klochkov/zero2prod/README.md

 # Zero To Production In Rust

+## Cargo config

+See the comments in `.cargo/config.yml` and install the required tools for your platform

 ## Pre-commit hooks

 You will need to install `pre-commit` tool and generate the Git hooks: